Book Review: Baby Teeth

 About The Author:

 Zoje Stage is a theatrically trained actor.
 She learned in acting class how to play evil characters.
-The advice she was given was to never think of a character as evil, but to see their motivation as a natural consequence of their life, their experiences, and their desire.
+The author was advised to never think of a character as evil, but to see their motivation as a natural consequence of their life, experiences, and desires.

-She says that this changed her way of thinking in many areas, and in Baby Teeth, she was focused on each character’s truth.
+She says this changed her way of thinking in many areas, and in Baby Teeth, she focused on each character’s truth.

 I remember the movie “The Good Son”.
 I did have the movie til my daughter took it without asking years ago.
 I just watched a clip of it..never forgot that movie!